mistadikay/doob/README.md

 There are few other props `DataWatcher` passes to it's child component.

-#### props.cursors

-Currently you can use cursors to change data in your data dependencies.
-Though it's a temporary workaround and we do not recommend it.
-Updates regarding this will be in the next releases, but for now, [here](#local-state-in-data-dependencies) is an example on how to use it.

-#### props.resetComponentData

-*TODO*

-#### props.resetComponentDataIn

-*TODO*

 ### DataFetcher
 `DataFetcher` allows you to automate data requesting.
 Every time someone is trying to get data that is not exists yet, `DataFetcher` will look for a suitable `matcher` that you provided and calls its callback.
 Take a look at the example for a better understanding: